OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 For a [step](/docs/deployment-process/steps/index.md) running on a [worker](/docs/infrastructure/workers/index.md) or on [Octopus server](/docs/infrastructure/workers/built-in-worker.md) that you define in your [deployment processes](/docs/deployment-process/index.md), you can select a container for the step's execution.

-## Minimum requirements for your custom image to run as a worker
+## Minimum requirements for your step to run in a container
 The worker will need Docker installed.

 ## Setup a container registry and an image